ldn-softdev/Rpnn/README.md

 - `-g N,M` allows adding a single synapse for neurons N to M's output (i.e., a connection from M to N considering forward signal flow)
 - `-G N,M` this will ensure that between neurons N and M all recursive synapses added
-> base of values M and N is the same as in debug output - it's all zero based, but the first neuron is always reserved)
+> base of values M and N is the same as in debug output - it's all zero based, but the first neuron (with index of `0`) is always reserved)

 option `-p N,M` allows pruning a single synapse at the neuron N for the (address of) neuron M
+a variant of option `-p N` prunes all the synapses from neuron N

 #
 #### Other supported options

 - `-f <file>` - lets dumping trained `rpn` brains (upon a successful convergence) into the file of your choice (default output file is `rpn.bin`)
 - `-r <file>` - starts `rpn` in the trained mode - reads and reinstate brains state entirely from the file, ready to read & run the input data
 - `-S <separators>` - allows specifying a list of separators used for the input lines.
-Default are `\s,;=` (note the REGEX notation)
+Default are `\s,;=` (_note the REGEX notation_)

 #